pepkit/peppy/README.md

 __`Looper`__ is a pipeline submission engine that parses sample inputs and submits pipelines for each sample.
 Looper was conceived to use [pypiper](https://github.com/epigen/pypiper/) pipelines, but does not require this.

+You can download the latest version from the [releases page](https://github.com/epigen/looper/releases).

 # Links